pixie-io/docs.px.dev/content/en/05-reference/03-plugins/01-plugin-system.md

 order: 1
 ---

 Pixie's primary focus is to build a real-time debugging platform, not a full-fledged observability solution.
-Use the plugin system to integrate with external tools to enable capabilities like longterm data retention and alerting.
+Use the plugin system to integrate with external tools to enable capabilities like long-term data retention and alerting.

-- [Longterm Data Retention](#longterm-data-retention): Pixie retains up to 24 hours of data.
-Leverage an external datastore for longterm data retention by sending Pixie data in the [OpenTelemetry](https://opentelemetry.io/) format.
-Future support will be added for querying longterm data from within the Pixie UI.
+- [Long-term Data Retention](#long-term-data-retention): Pixie retains up to 24 hours of data.
+Leverage an external datastore for long-term data retention by sending Pixie data in the [OpenTelemetry](https://opentelemetry.io/) format.
+Future support will be added for querying long-term data from within the Pixie UI.

 - [Alerts](#alerts) (coming soon): Power alerts using Pixie's rich dataset, all configurable from within the Pixie UI.